ms-iot/content/en-US/win10/samples/HelloWorld.md

 ##'Hello, World!'
 Sample

 ###Create a new C# project
-You can find this sample [here](https://github.com/ms-iot/samples/tree/develop/HelloWorld){:target="_blank"}, but as an excercise, this tutorial will take you through the complete steps to create this app from scratch.
+You can find this sample [here](https://github.com/ms-iot/samples/tree/develop/HelloWorld){:target="_blank"}, but as an exercise, this tutorial will take you through the complete steps to create this app from scratch.

 Start Visual Studio 2015 RC.